dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 - set **Repeat Penalty List** to `1.1, 1.5`
 - set **Top_K List** to `20,40`

-That's 2 x 2 x 2 combinations of parameters for each of the 3 selected models, so we can expect 24 iterations for this new experiment!
+That's 2 x 2 x 2 combinations of parameters for each of the 3 selected models, so we can expect 24 iterations for this new experiment.

-Hit the "Start Experiment" button, optionally go get a cup of coffee, and then wait for all iterations to run:
+Hit the "Start Experiment" button, optionally go get a cup of coffee, and wait for all iterations to run:

 ![final experiment](https://raw.githubusercontent.com/dezoito/dezoito.github.io/master/public/images/ogs-experiment.png)

-After inspecting the results we can see that throughputfor all models stays consistent, but the quality and lenght of the output varies quite a lot, depending on the parameter combination selected for each iteration.
+After inspecting the results we can see that throughput for all models stays consistent, but the quality and length of the output varies quite a lot, depending on the parameter combination selected for each iteration.

 Starling-lm:7b, for example, returned some really verbose output:

 ![StarlingLM](https://raw.githubusercontent.com/dezoito/dezoito.github.io/master/public/images/ogs-starling.png)

-For most combinations, **Tinydolphin:1.1b-v2.8-q4_0** still returns good responses and is still the fastest model!
+For most combinations, however, **Tinydolphin:1.1b-v2.8-q4_0** still returns good responses while remaining the fastest model!

-We could now perform similar experiments using a different prompt, or focus on that single model and perform a "grid search" experiment to determine its optimal combination of parameters (as discussed in **[Grid Search on Large Language Models using Ollama and Rust](https://dezoito.github.io/2023/12/27/rust-ollama-grid-search.html)**).
+We could now perform similar tests using a different prompt, or focus on that single model and perform a "grid search" experiment to determine its optimal combination of parameters (as discussed in **[Grid Search on Large Language Models using Ollama and Rust](https://dezoito.github.io/2023/12/27/rust-ollama-grid-search.html)**).

 ## Conclusion